yendrrek/rosie/README.md

  [x] Find a working hack for blurred images in Chrome in the slideshow gallery.

- [x] Load JavaScript modules only when they are needed.

  [ ] Prepared statements instead of MySQL stored procedures.

  [ ] reCAPTCHA in the contact form.